Theta pinch: Later devices

 Through the 1960s, theta-pinch emerged as one of the leading programs in the fusion field.
-New teams were set up at Aldermaston and the recently opened Culham in the UK, Campus Garching and Forschungszentrum Jülich in Germany, Frascati National Laboratories in Italy, and Nagoya University, Osaka University and Nihon University in Japan.
+New teams were set up at Aldermaston and the recently opened Culham in the UK, where it was known as a thetatron, Campus Garching and Forschungszentrum Jülich in Germany, Frascati National Laboratories in Italy, and Nagoya University, Osaka University and Nihon University in Japan.
 These experiments demonstrated that the system was subject to a new form of instability, the m=2 instability which causes the plasma to thin out from its original cylinder into a barbell-like shape.
 This led to numerous experiments with different layouts to prevent the rotation of the plasma that caused this instability.

 Around this time, General Electric bowed out.
 As it appeared no breakthrough in performance was possible in the short term, moving forward with their research would require larger machines that they were not willing to build using internal funding alone.
 A review of the field was published under the direction of Leslie Cook, which concluded "The likelihood of an economically successful fusion electricity station being developed in the foreseeable future is small."
 GE turned to AEC for funding, but this was declined as their program seemed to offer nothing new compared to Scylla IV.
 GE then wound down their program.